intel/neural-compressor/docs/introduction.md

 quantizer = Quantization(conf.yaml)
 quantizer.model = common.Model('/path/to/model')
-# optional if LPOT built-in dataset could be used as model input
+# below two lines are optional if LPOT built-in dataset is used as model calibration input in yaml
+cal_dl = dataset('/path/to/calibration/dataset')
-quantizer.calib_dataloader = common.DataLoader(dataset, batch_size=32)
+quantizer.calib_dataloader = common.DataLoader(cal_dl, batch_size=32)
-# optional if LPOT built-in dataset could be used as model input
+# below two lines are optional if LPOT built-in dataset is used as model evaluation input in yaml
+dl = dataset('/path/to/evaluation/dataset')
-quantizer.eval_dataloader = common.DataLoader(dataset, batch_size=32)
+quantizer.eval_dataloader = common.DataLoader(dl, batch_size=32)
-# optional if LPOT built-in metric could be used to do accuracy evaluation on model output
+# optional if LPOT built-in metric could be used to do accuracy evaluation in yaml
 quantizer.metric = common.Metric(custom_metric)
 q_model = quantizer()
 q_model.save('/path/to/output/dir')